HomeSpan/HomeSpan/README.md

 #### Step 5: Get an ESP32 Board

 ESP32 development boards are widely available in different configurations from most electronics hobby sites, such as [Adafruit](https://www.adafruit.com) and [Sparkfun](https://www.sparkfun.com).
-HomeSpan was developed using a dual-core ESP32-WROOM-32 (the [Huzzah32 from Adafruit](https://www.adafruit.com/product/3619)) but should work equally well on a dual-core ESP32-WROVER chips.
+HomeSpan was developed using a dual-core ESP32-WROOM-32 (the [Huzzah32 from Adafruit](https://www.adafruit.com/product/3619)) but should work equally well on dual-core ESP32-WROVER chips.
 HomeSpan has *not* been tested on any single-core ESP32 chips, such as the ESP32-S2.

 # Resources and Documentation